brevis-network/brevis-avs/README.md

 # Brevis + EigenLayer
-## Operator
+## Run as an Operator
+1. The `brevis` binary and `brevis.toml` are required to run as an operator.
+The `brevis` binary should be run under Linux AMD64 system.
+It can also be built from source with command: go build -o brevis.
-1. Make sure total stake > 32 eth, we support same strategies as Eigen DA
+2. Make sure the total stake > 32 eth in Eigen Layer, we support same strategies as Eigen DA
-2. Add bls and ecdsa key of Eigenlayer info to config file  (eg. brevis.toml), both are required to join Brevis.
+3. Add bls and ecdsa key of Eigenlayer info to the `brevis.toml` config file, both are required to join Brevis.
 Also recommend to change ethereum gateway RPC in the config file to a private one
-3. Run `brevis join --chainid 1 --quorums 0x01` cmd to opt-in Brevis AVS
+4. Run `brevis join --chainid 1 --quorums 0x01` cmd to opt-in Brevis AVS
-4. Add operator id printed by last `brevis join` command (bytes32 hex string) to config file, note it's NOT your ETH addr
+5. Add operator id printed by last `brevis join` command (bytes32 hex string) to config file, note it's NOT your ETH addr
-5. (optional but recommended): Remove ecdsa key info from config file as it's not needed for normal operation. only bls key is needed
+6. (optional but recommended): Remove ecdsa key info from config file as it's not needed for normal operation. only bls key is needed
-6. Operator runs `brevis run` cmd which monitors Brevis contract for new requests, and signs w/ BLS key, then posts to Brevis gateway
+7. Operator runs `brevis run` cmd which monitors Brevis contract for new requests, and signs w/ BLS key, then posts to Brevis gateway

 Contact Brevis team for any issue or questions.
-The `brevis` binary should be run under Linux AMD64 system.
-The `brevis` binary also can be built from source with command: go build -o brevis.

-## Gateway
+## Gateway Functions
 - `brevis gw` cmd, needs a different config eg. gateway.toml
 - accepts sig requests from eigenlayer operators, aggregate sigs, then send onchain
 - accepts query requests from eigelayer operators, to query the original request data of a request ID